 Investments in debt securities are classified as available-for-sale.
 All highly liquid investments with original maturities of three months or less are classified as cash equivalents.
 Our investments in available-for-sale debt securities are reported at fair value.
 Unrealized gains and losses related to changes in the fair value of available-for-sale debt securities are recognized in accumulated other comprehensive loss within common shareholders' equity.
 Unrealized gains and losses on our investments in debt securities as of December 29, 2018 and December 30, 2017 were not material.
 Changes in the fair value of available-for-sale debt securities impact net income only when such securities are sold or an other-than-temporary impairment is recognized.
 We regularly review our investment portfolio to determine if any debt security is other-than-temporarily impaired.
 In making this judgment, we evaluate, among other things, the duration and extent to which the fair value of a debt security is less than its cost; the financial condition of the issuer and any changes thereto; and our intent to sell, or whether we will more likely than not be required to sell, the debt security before recovery of its amortized cost basis.
-Our assessment of whether a debt security is other-than-temporarily impaired to sell, the debt security is other-than-temporary impairment charges on our available-for-sale debt securities for the years ended December 29, 2018, December 30, 2017 and December 31, 2016.
+Our assessment of whether a debt security is other-than-temporarily impaired could change in the future due to new developments or changes in assumptions related to any particular debt security.
+We recorded no other-than-temporary impairment charges on our available-for-sale debt securities for the years ended December 29, 2018, December 30, 2017 and December 31, 2016.